Throughout my career I have worked with a number of people and collaborated on a number of different works.

 - Williams, L. et al (2019).
 Journal of Classification

-- Joni Virta (Statistics, Aalto University): I met Joni in a number of conferences and at one point in a conference in Pisa, Italy (CMStatistics, December 2012) we sat down and wrote a few things to work on.
-We recently secured an LMS Research in pairs grant and Joni will visit Cardiff in June 2019 for two weeks to move forward a few ideas we have on dimension reduction for matrix-valued data.
+- Joni Virta (Statistics, University of Turku): I met Joni in a number of conferences and at one point in a conference in Pisa, Italy (CMStatistics, December 2018) we sat down and wrote a few things to work on.
+We secured an LMS Research in pairs grant and Joni visited Cardiff in June 2019 for two weeks to move forward a few ideas we have on dimension reduction for matrix-valued data.

 - (more to be added here …. )